 There are also fun and educational exhibits for the kids, including the Badger Sett, which lets children explore the real-life living conditions of those underground creatures; in the park sleepovers; and the fall through winter ice skating rink, set outside the gorgeously lit, glass Temperate House.

-• A chic and streamlined 2-bedroom vacation accommodation in Richmond-Wandsworth-Battersea (LN-595) with modern design and conveniences such as a gym, laundry and sparkling, chrome kitchen.
+• A chic and streamlined 2-bedroom vacation rental in Richmond-Wandsworth-Battersea (LN-595) with modern design and conveniences such as a gym, laundry and sparkling, chrome kitchen.
 This riverside apartment is on the fourth floor and has a balcony with spectacular Thames views, as well as a corner reception room, hardwood floors and two bathrooms.
 It’s only ten minutes from Clapham Junction station and right across the river from Cheyne Walk in Kensington-Chelsea.

-• A funky and inviting 2-bedroom townhouse in Richmond-Wandsworth (LN-534) that has a garden, terrace and bunkbeds for the kids.
+• A funky and inviting 2-bedroom accommodation in Richmond-Wandsworth (LN-534) that has a garden, terrace and bunkbeds for the kids.
 This ground- and first-floor accommodation is only a three-minute walk from the nearest National Railway station.